 This section provides statistical data and background information on statistics on the assets and liabilities of insurance corporations (ICs).

-Statistics on euro area ICs cover those EU Member States that had adopted the euro at the time to which the statistics relate.
+Statistics on euro area ICs cover those EU Member States whose currency was the euro at the time to which the statistics relate.

-The IC data refer to the assets and liabilities of ICs and currently cover end-of-quarter outstanding amounts.
-Information on financial transactions during the quarter will be added later in 2017.
+The IC data refer to the assets and liabilities of ICs and currently cover end-of-quarter outstanding amounts, financial transactions and growth rates.

 Outstanding amounts, or stock data, refer to the value of assets and liabilities at the end of the reference period.